cjus/node-neo4j-presentation/presentation/teleprompt.md

 to a person with an interest in [business]".^

+---
 An important [call out here] is that specifying the length [is important]
 :in: order to limit the depth or number of [hops] that the query [traverses] to find a match.

 In a large graph a [long] traversal might take longer than we'd like.

+---
 Referring back to our graph, ^

-we can see that if Jane were looking for a [chess] player
+we can see that if Jane was looking for a [chess] player

 we'd have to specify [knows star 3] for three hops to get to Tom - following the [green] path shown.